LeonBundi/alx-low_level_programming/0x00-hello_world/README.md

-# alx-low_level_programming
-This is my first C - Hello, World repository as a full-stack engineer
+This is my first C - Hello, World directory as a full-stack engineer